yyued/ENMetadataCleaner/README.md

 ### There are only a few layers obviously, why the PSD file will be so big?

 ***
-There are just a few layers, did not add any big picture, but the PSD files are unexpectedly big, And computers are often overloaded, even you can not preview the PSD file.
+There are just a few layers, do not add any big picture, but the PSD files are unexpectedly big, And computers are often overloaded, even you can not preview the PSD file.

-In fact you can see the culprit：
+In fact you can see the culprit:

 ```
 「 文件 」——「 文件简介 」——「 原始数据 」